-The removal of the American Indians and the depletion of the buffalo herds had opened large expanses of land in the Great Plains of Texas for ranching.
-By the mid-1870s, men who had found early success in cattle drives began building ranches in the Great Plains to raise large herds of cattle for the beef industry.
+The removal of the American Indians and the overhunting of buffalo left large areas of land in the Plains open to industry.
+By the mid-1870s, men who had found early success in cattle drives began building large ranches in the Great Plains to raise large herds of cattle for the beef industry.

 The growth and success of the cattle industry in Texas brought investments from people around the United States and even from other countries like England.
 A man named Charles Goodnight partnered with an English investor named John Adair to establish the JA Ranch in the Palo Duro Canyon in 1876.
 The JA Ranch held 100,000 head of cattle and occupied 1.3 million acres of land.
+Then in 1885, investors from Chicago and

-Then in 1885, investors from Chicago and Britain bought 3 million acres of land from the Texas government to establish the XIT ranch in the west Texas panhandle.
-The Texas government sold the land to fund construction of a new capitol building after the previous capitol was destroyed by fire in 1879.
+Britain bought 3 million acres of land from the Texas government to establish the XIT ranch in the west Texas panhandle.
+The Texas government sold the land to pay for construction of a new capitol building after the previous capitol was destroyed by fire in 1879.

-These mega ranches began using a new invention called barbed wire to fence in their property, which prevented cowboys on cattle drives from grazing their cattle freely or accessing important water resources.
+These mega ranches began using a new invention called barbed wire to fence in their property.
+This prevented cowboys on cattle drives from grazing their cattle freely or accessing important water resources.
 As a result, the practice of cattle drives came to an end, and ranchers shipped their cattle to market on the new railroad lines that were established throughout the state.